coopersmith/cooper-site/_notes/City-Guides/New Orleans.md

 ## Drinks

-- **Jewel of the South** - I advise avoiding Bourbon street, and the French Quarter in general, but Jewel of the South is a great exception to the rule.
+**Jewel of the South**
+I advise avoiding Bourbon street, and the French Quarter in general, but Jewel of the South is a great exception to the rule (and its 20 feet from the edge of the Quarter.)
 Just rated one of the best cocktail bars in America

+**Bar Tonique**
-- **Bar Tonique -** Near Jewel of the South.
+Near Jewel of the South.
 Located on the fringe of the French Quarter, what appears to be a dive bar from the outside is one of the more impressive cocktail bars I’ve ever stepped foot into.

-- **Bacchanal Fine Wine & Spirits** - Get here early on a Friday evening and stake out a table outside, then spend the evening drinking wine and listening to music until its time to head to dinner.
+**Bacchanal Fine Wine & Spirits**
+Get here early on a Friday evening and stake out a table outside, then spend the evening drinking wine and listening to music until its time to head to dinner.

+**Parleux Beer**
-- **Parleux Beer** - Near Bacchanal.
+Near Bacchanal.
 Huge backyard (not really a yard).
 Decent beers.
 Good to combine with Bacchanal if you’re over there

-- **Urban South** - Favorite brewery in New Orleans.
+**Urban South** - Favorite brewery in New Orleans.
 Combine with a Turkey and the Wolf trip

-- **Compere Lapin + Peacock Room** - Both good cocktail options if you find yourself in the CBD
+**Compere Lapin + Peacock Room** - Both good cocktail options if you find yourself in the CBD

 ## Nightlife